How Do You Think?

 - That may get you an ‘average’ performance review

 - If you and those in your charge can’t consistently demonstrate a meaningful, timely, and visible business impact, however, you’ll rarely be recognized as essential contributors

-- In terms of holding others responsible for their performance and engagement
+- In holding others accountable for their commitments to you

-- In terms of holding yourself responsible for your performance and engagement
+- In holding yourself accountable for your commitments to them

 - To solidify your leadership voice, vision, style, and executive presence